luxtorpeda-dev/luxtorpeda/README.md

 4. In game properties window select "Force the use of a specific Steam Play compatibility tool" and select "Luxtorpeda&nbsp;(dev)".

+## Known issues

+If game does not start with error *"No command line defined"*, it means you need to force-update game package to a new format.
+Find game package tarball in `~/.cache/luxtorpeda/<appid>/`, remove it, and start the game again.

 ## Supported titles

 Just click "Play" and Luxtorpeda will download and install the package for you.